AbdelRahmanH1/TODO-app/README.md

      npm install jest --save-dev
  ```

-## To install super test, run
+### To install super test, run
    ```bash
        npm install supertest --save-dev
   ```
- ## To run the tests, use the following command:
+ ### To run the tests, use the following command:
   ```bash
    npm test
 ```
+### Test Coverage
+-The current test coverage of the project is 90%, ensuring that the majority of the code is adequately tested.
 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, create pull requests, and open issues.